Croatian National Resistance

 The organization operated between legitimate emigre functions and a thuggish underworld.
 Its leaders tried to distance the organization from the acts of the so-called renegade elements.
 It embraced a radical nationalist ideology that differed only marginally from Ustaše ideology.

 The HNO had stated in their constitution that:

 [We] regard Yugoslavism and Yugoslavia as the greatest and only evil that has caused the existing calamity...
 We therefore consider every direct or indirect help to Yugoslavia as treason against the Croatian nation...
 Yugoslavia must be destroyed—be it with the help of the Russians or the Americans, of Communists, non-Communists or anti-Communists—with the help of anyone willing the destruction of Yugoslavia: destroyed by the dialectic of the word, or by dynamite—but at all costs destroyed.

-The organization published its own magazine, Drina.
+The organization published its own magazine, Otpor.
 It existed until 1991.

 History

 During WWII, Croatia was occupied by Nazi Germany.
 Under the Nazi-supported Ustaša regime, the nation proclaimed independence and was named the Independent State of Croatia (NDH).
-During this time, the Ustaša political party, headed by the clerical fascist leader Ante Pavelić, controlled Croatian leadership.
+During this time, the Ustaša political party, headed by the fascist leader Ante Pavelić, controlled Croatian leadership.
 The NDH was supported by the Axis powers and participated in the creation and use of concentration and extermination camps.
 While this puppet state adapted the anti-semitic policy of the Axis powers, their goal was also to ethnically cleanse all Serbian and Roma people through acts of systematic extermination.
 It is thought that the war crimes and the Holocaust in Croatia during WWII committed by the Ustaša regime is what spurred some anti-Croat sentiment within some parts of the Serbian populations later on.

 After WWII, Yugoslavia became a socialist state.
 This communist state under Tito branded the different Croat separatist groups as fascist terrorists with no goal other than to destroy the state.
 While this view of the Croat diaspora population was largely slanted, it did describe a small number of loosely organized groups which were in line with the Ustaše.

 Otpor existed for over three decades, and while it never had more than a few thousand members worldwide, it linked a variety of notable Croatian nationalists.
 Otpor branches on four continents at times splintered, notably the Argentinian one under the leadership of Dinko Šakić. Šakić had lived in Argentina between 1947 and 1956, and then between 1959 and 1998.